Seymour-ye/shop_titan_tool_web/README.md

 # TODO LIST
 - blueprint view in index
 - filter: components selection
-- sort by: favor, airship power, etc...
+- sort by: favor, airship power, each resource, value, merchant_xp, etc...
-- add a switch/button for language change
+- **add a switch/button for language change**
 - display correct info about each blueprint in `_blueprint`
 - display all information about each blueprint in `blueprint#show`
 - Calendar: Boss Quest Refresh Count Down